gummesson/loom/README.md

 [Loom](https://github.com/gummesson/loom) is an [OOCSS](http://oocss.org/)-inspired library with a small but useful collection of helpers, objects and utilities for [Stylus](http://learnboost.github.io/stylus/).

-It uses a modified [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) notation for the class names.
+It uses a modified [BEM](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) notation for the class names and the `is-` prefix for different states.

 ## Installation